EEL6871-Group3/Docs/Logging.md

 # Fluent Bit Integration Guide

-This guide outlines the steps to integrate Fluent Bit for log management in your Kubernetes environment, focusing on middleware and local-controller logs.
+This guide outlines the steps to integrate Fluent Bit for log management in Kubernetes environment, focusing on middleware, local-controller and container logs.

-## 1. Introduction to Logging
+## Introduction to Logging

 - **Categories**: INFO, DEBUG, ERROR, and CRITICAL.
 - **Implementation**: Logging statements added in both the controller and middleware.